FENa Calculator: Easily Determine Sodium Levels

 What is the FENa Calculator?

-The FENa Calculator is a tool used to calculate the Fractional Excretion of Sodium (FENa), a measure that helps assess kidney function.
+The tool calculates the Fractional Excretion of Sodium (FENa), a measure that helps assess kidney function.

 It requires input values such as urine and plasma sodium and creatinine levels.